google/WebFundamentals/src/site/_en/fundamentals/discovery-and-distribution/optimizations-for-crawlers/control-crawling-and-indexing.markdown

 {% include modules/toc.liquid %}

 Sharing information to the world has no better place than the web.
 Once you publish a document to the web, it will be immediately available to the rest of the world.
-The page will be available for anyone as long as they know the URL and that's where search engines come in.
+The page will be visible to anyone as long as they know the URL and that's where search engines come in.
 Once search engines learn about your website, your documents will be searchable and accessible from people all around the world.

 However, there are some cases where you don't want people to find those documents even though you want to put them on the web.
 For example, a blog's admin page is something only limited people should have access to.
 There's nothing beneficial for you to let people search those pages through search engines.